iameugenejo/ece5984project/milestone.md

   - https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor
 - [ ] Choose the pipeline
 - [ ] Set-up the pipeline
+- [x] Explore, assess, and transform the data, as needed

 ### What pipeline, project, and dataset are you using?